 Lee is the bassist for the Stray Cats, who had some giant hits in the early Eighties, such as “Stray Cat Strut,” “Rock this Town” and “Sexy and 17.”
 I’ve been playing lead guitar for Lee since 2004.

 I still perform with the latest version of Hot Rod Lincoln, now called Buzz Campbell & Hot Rod Lincoln, and I've just released my debut CD as Buzz Campbell, a solo artist.
 It’s called Shivers & Shakes.

 I hate to classify myself as anything, but I guess if you were to see and hear me play, you’d most likely say I'm a rockabilly-style player.

 If you haven’t heard the word rockabilly before, first let me say shame on you for not knowing your music history.
 However, you’re in good company as radio stations don’t seem to know the genre, either.

-Elvis Presley, Carl Perkins, Johnny Cash, Gene Vincent and hundreds of other known and lesser-known artists invented -- and for a short time -- had hits in the late ’50s with this genre.
-In the mid-’80s, there was a short resurgence of this style of music (Stray Cats, Pole Cats, Guana Batz, Levi Dexter & The Rockats, The Blasters, etc.).
+Elvis Presley, Carl Perkins, Johnny Cash, Gene Vincent and hundreds of other known and lesser-known artists invented—and for a short time—had hits in the late Fifties with this genre.
+In the mid-Eighties, there was a short resurgence of this style of music (Stray Cats, Pole Cats, Guana Batz, Levi Dexter & the Rockats, the Blasters, etc.).

 We rockabilly guitarists are a dying breed.
 Although most people from age 8 to 80 usually dig our sound, we are still very much unknown.
 Even Sirius/XM satellite radio has blues and roots country stations, but searching the channels for rockabilly music is like trying to find a good Mexican food in the Midwest.
 Luckily, with Internet radio and blogs like this, we are being slightly represented.